ruma/ruma.dev/content/docs/matrix/_index.md

 * Yourself: You can run the homeserver software on your own computer.

 As a homeserver operator, you can choose your homeserver implementation.
-The team that developed Matrix provides an implementation called Synapse.
+The team that developed Matrix provides an implementation called [Synapse](https://matrix.org/docs/projects/server/synapse).
-Ruma is another option.
+[Conduit](conduit.rs) which uses Ruma is another option.

 ### Putting It All Together